 There are situations where a single set of data is all that is needed to tell the evaluator that a particular beneficial use is or is not supported.
 For example a single set of water chemistry data may be sufficient to establish that a waterbody is not fit for use as a source of drinking water.
-When such "overwhelming evidence" is available use of the SCD decision tables becomes unnecessary.
-Reliable data showing current human-caused impairments normally constitute overwhelming evidence when they document,
+In such situations where a single data set irrefutably proves that an impairment exists, an impairment determination may be based on this "overwhelming evidence."